Maythunguyen/may-day/README.md

 - Add image upload feature to caption the beautiful moments in daily life.
 - Improve the responsive on mobile device
 - Cloud database integration for improved data storage and retrieval.
+- Add more feature for Writing Journal by voice or audio.
+- Save the convo with AI
+- Bulk feature that give alert for a pattern that happens many times